RU EN

 Elena Popkova (Russia)

-Head of Laboratory, Laboratory of Scientometrics and International Rankings, Armenian State University of Economics (Armenia)
+Senior Research Associate, Laboratory of Scientometrics and International Rankings, Armenian State University of Economics

 • Topic of the report